vinush-vigneswaran/specflow-notes/Chapter1.md

 1. What are the differences between the different test frameworks (xUnit, NUnit, etc.)?</b></summary>
 <br>
 * These are both unit test frameworks
-* NUnit was developped for the .NET framework ported from JUnit.
+* NUnit was developed for the .NET framework ported from JUnit.
 * xUnit is a more recent Unit Testing Framework
 * The main difference between the two is that NUnit will run all the tests using the same class instance, while xUnit will create a new instance for each test.
 <br><br></details>